Mark Selby: 2014–15 season

-2015–16 season: second World Championship title
+2015–16 season: second World Championship

 At the 2015 International Championship, Selby reached the semi-finals but then lost 4–9 to John Higgins.
 He did not drop a frame in reaching the third round of the UK Championship where he defeated Jamie Jones 6–5, later acknowledging that his opponent had deserved to win the match.
 He then eliminated Dechawat Poomjaeng and Matthew Selt both 6–1, before being whitewashed 6–0 by Neil Robertson in the semi-finals.
 In early 2016, Selby lost to Ronnie O'Sullivan in the quarter-finals of both the Masters and Welsh Open, but won the Gdynia Open with a 4–1 victory over Martin Gould.

 In March, he withdrew from the PTC Finals and China Open for personal reasons.
 Returning to the tour at the World Championship in April, he beat Robert Milkins 10–6, Sam Baird 13–11, and Kyren Wilson 13–8, to face Marco Fu in the semi-finals.
 Selby drew level at 12–12 after winning a 76-minute frame, the longest in Crucible history, and won the match 17–15 with a successful on the in the final frame.
 He took an early 6–0 lead over Ding Junhui in the final, eventually winning the match 18–14 to claim his second world title.
 With his World Championship victory, Selby finished at number one in the world rankings for the fifth consecutive year.